zmahnoor14/MAW/README.md

            db = "coconut")
 ```

 Please check the R script and make the changes in the parameters above according to your data needs.
 SL means suspect list but this function is currently being updated by SIRIUS5 and shoulbe kept ```FALSE```. profile can be the mass spectrometer used, either "orbitrap" or "qtof". db can be "ALL", "bio", "coconut" or any relevant database that is already provided by SIRIUS5.
+Also, for files, provide the full path of your './insilico/MS1DATA_SiriusP.tsv'.
+Run the function for each of your input files.

 3. Run maw-py
 ```